 Patron of the Festival

 Julie is a children’s rights champion, having co-founded the European Parliament cross-party and cross-committee intergroup on Children’s Rights.
 She is also active on a number of other intergroups including Disability, Youth, Common Goods & Public Services, Creative Industries, LGBTI, Anti-Poverty, Trade Unions and Social Economy.
-She is now on the Labour Party’s Children and Education Policy Commission as a European Parliament Labour Party representative, as well a Culture and Education committee representative to the inter-committee network on the implementation of the UN Convention on the Rights of Persons with Disabilities (CRPD).
+She is now on the Labour Party’s Children and Education Policy Commission as well a Culture and Education committee representative to the inter-committee network on the implementation of the UN Convention on the Rights of Persons with Disabilities (CRPD).

 She was named North East Woman Social Entrepreneur of the Year in 2003 and has served on the board of Culture North East and Arts Council England as well as being a school governor.
 In 2009 she decided to go to university and study for a Masters in Education and International Development, graduating in 2012.
 Julie is a Churchill Fellow and has travelled and worked all around the world with a particular focus on Europe and neighbouring countries.
 She sits on the Citizen’s Panel of Durham University, the executive board of National Drama and is a volunteer for the Institute of Ideas national youth debating competition.